Built for the 2025/26 UK filing season

 What ChainTax doesn't do yet

-• Deposits into Aave, Compound, Yearn, EigenLayer, and similar fixed-ratio lending or staking protocols are treated as transfers, not disposals — your cost basis carries to the receipt token (aToken, cToken, vault share).
-HMRC's strict reading (Cryptoassets Manual CRYPTO61620) could treat these as deemed disposals at deposit; HMRC confirmed in November 2025 that it is developing no-gain-no-loss rules matching the treatment ChainTax applies today, but they are not yet law — if you want strict-reading compliance, override the deposit event manually.
+• Deposits into Aave, Compound, Yearn, EigenLayer, and similar fixed-ratio lending or staking protocols are treated as transfers, not disposals, so your cost basis carries to the receipt token (aToken, cToken, vault share).
+HMRC's strict reading (Cryptoassets Manual CRYPTO61620) could treat these as deemed disposals at deposit; HMRC confirmed in November 2025 that it is developing no-gain-no-loss rules matching the treatment ChainTax applies today, but they are not yet law.
+If you want strict-reading compliance, override the deposit event manually.

 • Some protocols return ETH via internal calls (Nexus Mutual, Rocket Pool, cbETH).
 We catch most of these automatically; when we can't, we flag the event for your review.